mdistekhar/Kubernetes-Notes/README.md

-# Kubernetes in One Shot
+# Kubernetes For DevOps :- 🆗

 This README is a comprehensive guide for **Kubernetes in One Shot**.
 It contains categorized Kubernetes commands, structured by core topics, with brief explanations for quick understanding and hands-on usage.